MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     - Django – Intermediate: I have built multiple apps in Django and Flask, I have a decent understanding of models, views, and templates.
 I am still learning best practices, documentation, and how to write clean code for more complex projects.
     - C – Beginner: Completed CS50, familiar with syntax and memory concepts, but haven't used it much beyond coursework.
 I enjoyed learning about pointers and how much control you get from a language like C. I have a lot to learn about algorithms and refactoring code to be as fast as possible.
     - Websockets - I have experimented with real-time communications between the browser and server.
 I am eager to explore this more.
-    - CSS & HTML - Competent: I am compentent enough to create simple web pages with HTML and CSS.
+    - CSS & HTML - Competent: I am competent enough to create simple web pages with HTML and CSS.
 I have experience setting out templates and integrating jinja into the web page logic.
-I enjoy designing webpages but I do find that it is very time consuming for something that is fast becoming the area of a website that is templated.
-Perhaps this will open a gap in the market for creative webpages.
+I enjoy designing web pages but I do find that it is very time consuming for something that is fast becoming the area of a website that is templated.
+Perhaps this will open a gap in the market for creative web pages.

     **Projects that I have built (not 100% complete/polished yet)**